poetapp/documentation/rdd/separate-file-uploads.md

 In order to accommodate the use case and avoid breaking the Frost API we need frost-api to handle both the `content` version and the `hash` and `archiveUrl` version of works.

+* content will be a reserved property of claims for backwards compatibility

+The content property will be uploaded to ipfs as a file, and then the resulting ipfs hash will be used to generate `archiveUrl` and `hash`.
+The `content` property will then be removed from the claim.

+A verifiable claim will then need to be created.
+A verifiable claim will require an Identity url.
+For now a default identity for the account will be used.
+Identity management features will be added later.

+At a later point the frost-api will also need to support uploading of files separate from the claim itself.

-* If the user wants us to store the file for them in IPFS:
+At that time ff the user wants us to store the file for them in IPFS:
-  * He will use the `content` property, and
+  * They will use the `content` property, and
   * The frost-api will upload the value of the content property to the node and create a claim with the `hash` and `archiveUrl`.
 * If the user wants to handle the storage of the file himself (whether in IPFS or some other file storage system):
-  * He will just provide the `hash` and `archiveUrl` properties.
+  * They will just provide the `hash` and `archiveUrl` properties.

 ----